gustavoisensee/deno-sample/README.md

 make run-server
 ```

-You'll see the link to access your HTTP server: http://localhost:9000.
+You'll see the link to access the app: http://localhost:9000.